HillyfieldsBubble/Releases/README.md

 ### Derived Data

 Derived data is computed from the sensed data and certain ancillary environmental data, such as the angular position of the sun.
 The primary type of derived data is position and orientation of mobile entities.
 This information is derived from a combination of sensed data and application of physical and geometrical constraints.
-Identifying derived data makes it possible for downstrean users of the captured data to use their own algorithms, if they choose.
+Identifying derived data makes it possible for downstream users of the captured data to use their own algorithms, if they choose.